The Glory Stompers

 The Glory Stompers is a 1967 outlaw biker film.

 Plot

 After a standoff between two biker gangs in California, members of the Black Souls, led by the vicious and unstable Chino (Dennis Hopper) ambush Darryl (Jody McCrea), leader of the Glory Stompers, and beat him severely.
-Thinking they've killed Darryl, the Black Souls kidnap his girlfriend (Chris Noel) to prevent her from becoming a witness against them.
+Thinking that they have killed Darryl, the Black Souls kidnap his girlfriend (Chris Noel) to prevent her from becoming a witness against them.
 They decide to traffic her in Mexico and head south for the border, unaware that Darryl has recovered and is in pursuit.